ZhenyuYangMQ/GLADPro/README.md

 python3 visulization
 ```

-All hyper-parameter analysis results are avaliable on parameter_analysis/ fold
+All hyper-parameter analysis results are avaliable on `parameter_analysis` fold

-contamination results are avaliable on contamination/ fold
+Contamination experiment results are avaliable on `contamination` fold

+The visulization of Xgnn can be found in `Xgnn_visual` fold